top of page

 Where Can You Find Elderflowers - Sambucus Nigra?

-Elderflowers truly embody the scent of summer!
+Elderflowers truly embody the scent of summer.
 These fragrant blooms typically grace us with their presence from late May to mid-June, depending on your location.

 To find elderflowers for making cordial syrup, you have a few options:

-Foraging: Elderflowers often grow wild in various regions, especially in temperate climates.
+Elderflowers often grow wild in various regions, especially in temperate climates.
 Look for them in hedgerows, along the edges of forests, or near streams.
 Make sure you're confident in your identification skills, as you want to be certain you're picking elderflowers and not a similar-looking, but potentially toxic, plant.

-Farmers' Markets: Local farmers' markets often have vendors selling fresh produce, including elderflowers when they're in season.
+Local farmers' markets often have vendors selling fresh produce, including elderflowers when they're in season.
 This can be a convenient option if you don't have time to forage or if elderflowers aren't readily available in your area.

-Specialty Grocery Stores: Some specialty grocery stores, particularly those focused on organic or locally sourced products, may carry elderflowers during the peak season.
+Some specialty grocery stores, particularly those focused on organic or locally sourced products, may carry elderflowers during the peak season.

 Appearance: Elderflowers have a unique appearance that sets them apart.
 They are small, creamy-white flowers arranged in flat-topped clusters known as "umbels."
 Each flower has five petals and a sweet, floral scent.
 The leaves are opposite each other along the stem and are compound with 5-7 leaflets.